pedromassango/flutter-navigator/README.md

-# flutter_navigator
+# Flutter Navigator

 A new Flutter project to learn Navigator component.
-This project contains three Pages each one with a button to navigate away.
+This project contains three Pages each one with a button to navigate over the app.

 ## Getting Started